-Students going into 9th – 12th grade looking to complete their volunteer hours to receive a Bright Futures Scholarship by interacting with Zoo guests at activity stations using animal related biofacts and activities.
+Our Bright Futures volunteer program is for 9th – 12th-grade students looking to complete volunteer hours to receive a Bright Futures Scholarship through their school.
+They do this by interacting with Zoo guests at various activity stations using animal-related biofacts and activities.
 This is a fun opportunity for those who enjoy talking and interacting with people.

 Educate the public at several different activity stations throughout the Zoo.

-If accepted as a Central Florida Zoo & Botanical Gardens volunteer, an initial volunteer orientation is required prior to beginning volunteer service.
-Successful completion of an on-the-job training and introductory period is also required before full acceptance into the Bright Futures volunteer position.
+If accepted as a Central Florida Zoo & Botanical Gardens volunteer, an initial volunteer orientation and training session is required before beginning volunteer service.
+Completing on-the-job training and an introductory period is also required before full acceptance into the Bright Futures volunteer position.